What does a yes or no vote on the $252 million MPS referendum mean?

 Vote Yes for MPS supporters have said if the referendum fails, the consequences for students would be "devastating."
 They say the strides MPS has made to increase music, art, and physical education services for students since a 2020 referendum would be at risk of getting cut.

-Opponents of the referendum say MPS hasn't laid out a clear plan for how the referendum money would be spent, and how it would translate into better academic results in the academically struggling district.
+Opponents of the referendum say MPS hasn't been transparent about how the referendum money would be spent, and how it would translate into better academic results.

-The referendum is opposed by the Metropolitan Milwaukee Association of Commerce (MMAC), City Forward Collective, and a group called Milwaukeeans For Affordable Housing, created by Milwaukee attorney Dan Adams.
+The referendum is opposed by the Metropolitan Milwaukee Association of Commerce (MMAC), City Forward Collective, the Greater Milwaukee Committee, and a group called Milwaukeeans For Affordable Housing, created by Milwaukee attorney Dan Adams.
 The MMAC launched an ad campaign against the referendum.
+MPS Board Member Aisha Carr has also come out against it.

 Analysts raise questions about $200 million projected deficit